Arbutus unedo: Italy

 A bear and a madroño (strawberry tree) are the symbol of Madrid.

 Spain

 The Garden of Earthly Delights, a painting by Hieronymus Bosch, was originally listed by José de Sigüenza, in the inventory of the Spanish Crown as La Pintura del Madroño – "The Painting of the Strawberry Tree".

 The tree makes up part of the Coat of arms of Madrid (El oso y el madroño, The Bear and the Strawberry Tree) of the city of Madrid, Spain.

 In the center of the city (Puerta del Sol) there is a statue of a bear eating the fruit of the Madroño tree.
 The image appears on city crests, taxi cabs, man-hole covers, and other city infrastructure.
 The fruit of the Madroño tree ferments on the tree if left to ripen, so some of the bears become drunk from eating the fruits.

+Ireland

+"My love's an arbutus" is the title of a poem by the Irish writer Alfred Perceval Graves (1846–1931), set to music by his compatriot Charles Villiers Stanford (1852–1924).